You Can't Fight Fashion: Album recording and EMI America's offer

 All seemed to be going as planned when the band recorded the album for EMI America, jointly produced by MSB themselves (Michael Stanley Band), and the in-demand music engineer, mixer and producer Bob Clearmountain, and was released in 1983.

 However, the band's contract with EMI America was nearing its end.
 EMI America would only offer the Cleveland, Ohio based band a six-month extension on their existing contract.
 Group leader, Michael Stanley felt unfairly slighted by the offer and for not being given due consideration for what he saw as the band's obvious success in the preceding albums and singles.
 Based on this instinct, Stanley turned down the offer by the record label.

 Immediately, EMI America dropped The Michael Stanley Band and terminated all subsequent tour support and on-air radio promotion.
 Stanley later said he honestly believed that their initial offer was just that, that they would reconsider his position, and he wholly felt EMI would come back with a better deal after he turned down their "opening" bid, but they "called his bluff" and cancelled negotiations.
 EMI appears to have never had the intention of granting the issue anymore time, felt the six month extension was a more than fair offer, and when Stanley said he was not interested, the label took this as a sign that their services were no longer wanted.

 The album highlights tenor saxophonist Rick Bell throughout the record which is ironic as he would leave following EMI dropping the group, most notably on the song Highlife written by Michael Stanley.
-The band also experienced personnel changes during the lead up to the recording of this album, lead guitarist Gary Markasky left the unit and replacement Danny Powers joined, showcased on the offering is his considerable skills at leads playing.
+The band also experienced personnel changes during the lead up to the recording of this album, lead guitarist Gary Markasky left the unit and replacement Danny Powers joined, showcased on the offering is his considerable skills at playing leads.